Potential for Future Disasters

 ones actually paying for the disaster.

-In my view, BP should pay for the cleanup and it
+In my view, BP should pay for the cleanup and it should

-wild guess for the cost of all this is 100 billion
+guess for the cost of all this is 100 billion

 dollars.
 BP can survive paying this amount.